Stock market today: Bulls run again on Wall Street as S&P 500 climbs 20% above October low

 Add on top of that euphoria around artificial intelligence fanned by last month’s tremendous sales forecast by Nvidia, and just seven stocks have been responsible for the majority of the S&P 500’s gain this year.

-Nvidia, Apple, Microsoft and other Big Tech giants have huge influence on the S&P 500 because they’re the biggest, and the index gives more weight to stocks based on their size.
+Nvidia, Apple, Microsoft and other Big Tech giants have so much influence on the S&P 500 because they’re the biggest, and the index gives more weight to stocks based on their size.
 Nearly half the stocks in the S&P 500, meanwhile, are down for the year so far.

-Thursday offered a good example.
-The biggest forces pushing the S&P 500 upward included Apple, Microsoft and Nvidia.
-Big Tech gained as expectations built for the Fed to take a pause on rates next week.
+Thursday’s gains for the S&P 500 offered a good example.
+It rose largely because of Big Tech, which gained as expectations built for the Fed to take a pause on rates next week.

 That was because a report showed the highest number of U.S. workers applied for unemployment benefits last week since October 2021.
-A cooling labor market could push against pressure that may have built for tougher policy after central banks in Canada and Australia hiked their own interest rates recently.
+It helped push against pressure that may have built for tougher policy after central banks in Canada and Australia hiked their own rates recently.

 But the S&P 500 was nearly split between winners and losers.
 Smaller stocks in the Russell 2000 index, meanwhile, slipped 0.4%.